-Finland is a small but high-value market for UK exports.
-Finnish consumers have strong purchasing power, shop extensively online, and have a genuine appreciation for quality British goods — particularly in design, homeware, and tech accessories.
-Post-Brexit, UK parcels enter Finland as third-country imports, and Finland's 24% VAT rate means the on-delivery charge is higher than in many other EU countries.
+Finland is a small but high-value market for UK exports — around 5.6 million people, with one of the highest rates of cross-border online shopping in the EU.
+Post-Brexit, UK parcels enter Finland as third-country imports, and Finland's 25.5% VAT rate means the on-delivery charge is higher than in almost any other EU country.

-Finland applies a standard VAT rate of 24% to most goods.
-This places Finland in the upper tier of EU VAT rates, below Denmark and Sweden at 25% but above Germany, France, and Austria.
+Finland applies a standard VAT rate of 25.5% to most goods, an increase that came into effect in 2024, after previously being 24%.
+This places Finland second for VAT rate in the EU, behind only Hungary at 27%.
 VAT is applied to the total customs value — product price plus shipping — when the parcel is cleared by Finnish customs.

-For a £110 product with £17 shipping, the VAT bill is £30.48 (24% on £127).
-Added to a handling fee of around £7, the total on-delivery charge reaches approximately £37 — a figure that surprises Finnish customers who weren't warned to expect it.
+For a £110 product with £17 shipping, the VAT bill is £32.39 (25.5% on £127).
+Added to a handling fee of around £7, the total on-delivery charge comes to roughly £39 — a figure that surprises Finnish customers who weren't warned to expect it.

 Import duty on UK goods